populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 We have not yet covered how to update Metamist with the location of the output files.
 This is because it is a little more complicated than the previous steps.
 We will cover this in the next section.

 ## 4. Update Metamist with the location of the output files

+In this section you will learn how we update Metamist with the status, time completed, type of analysis, and the location of the output files of the analysis.

 We will be using the metamist `AnalysisApi` endpoint to update the analyses of the `sequencingGroups` we have run FastQE on.
 Additionally, we will be updating the api endpoint from within Hail Batch which can add complexity.
 This part is tricky so don't be worried if you need to peek at the answers!!